uncenter/nixpkgs-using/README.md

 ### `--only-updates`

-Exclude pull requests that are not updating a package (filters for PRs that include a `->` in the title, as is the preferred commit/PR title style in [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs)).
+Exclude pull requests that are not updating a package (filters for pull requests that include a `->` in the title, as is the preferred commit/pull request title style in [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs)).

+### `--only-new`

+Exclude pull requests that have already been shown by the tool (filters for pull requests created after the timestamp of the last `nixpkgs-using` invocation).

 ## License